patwantsv5/Data-Set-Result-Analyser/README.md

 Dataset Result Analyser

-Simply analyse given dataframe, then generate csv.
+Simply analyse given data, then generate csv.
-Processes Polars dataframe.
-Not Pandas.
+Top part deal with Pandas data, the bottom part creates a new polars data.